 - Cybersecurity will be increasingly important and expensive as agencies become more networked and move services to the cloud.
-While standing up OCS was an important step (establishing statewide policy/compliance as a separate group), it exposed more problems than it solved.
-Funding and resources for WaTech's internal security team were unintentionally shifted to the Office of Cybersecurity and need to be resourced to meet customer needs.
-The State lacks an overall Cybersecurity strategy and capability framework that clearly defines Agency versus OCS versus WaTech roles or an effective method of measuring maturity and effectiveness. - Gartner recommends that WaTech assess the maturity of both the enterprise and WaTech security program, identify gaps, and clarify future roles and investment needed to close gaps, and create and fund a comprehensive 3 to 5 year strategic security roadmap.
+While standing up OCS was an important step (establishing statewide policy/compliance as a separate group), it exposed more problems than it solved. - Funding and resources for WaTech's internal security team were unintentionally shifted to the Office of Cybersecurity and need to be resourced to meet customer needs. - The State lacks an overall Cybersecurity strategy and capability framework that clearly defines Agency vs. OCS vs. WaTech roles - or an effective method of measuring maturity and effectiveness. - While the agencies appear to have made a strategic decision to move email and other key WaTech services to Microsoft's Office 365 cloud offering, no formal enterprise migration project has been chartered or funded. - The State should task WaTech with developing a migration plan and executing it on behalf of its customers.
+WaTech should not be expected to fund this migration out of its current services and rates. - The migration plan and funding should be overseen by the independent body (PMO / Board).